Manotick Village and Community Association, Inc.

 be given by written or published documentation and by email.
 No error or omission made in good faith in giving notice of any annual or general meeting or any adjourned meeting, whether annual or general, to any members of the Association shall invalidate such meeting or make void any proceedings taken thereat.

-7.4 At all meetings of members of the Association every question shall be determined by a majority of votes of those present who
+Original Bylaw: At all meetings of members of the Association every question shall be determined by a majority of votes of those

 7.5 Minutes shall be kept of each meeting in the Association's Minute Book.
 This will normally be accomplished by the Secretary and